Whole Oat Cookies: The Light and Lactose-Free Recipe

 Preparation

-To prepare the cookies, start by working the soft butter in pieces with the whole cane sugar using electric beaters until you get a smooth cream.
-Also incorporate the oat flakes and the eggs at room temperature, one at a time, letting the first one be completely absorbed into the dough before adding the next one, always with the help of electric beaters (fig. 1).
+To prepare the cookies, start by working the soft butter cut into pieces with the whole cane sugar using electric beaters until you obtain a smooth cream.
+Also incorporate the oats and the eggs at room temperature, one at a time, allowing the first to be fully absorbed into the dough before adding the next, always using the electric beaters (fig. 1).

-Once the first ingredients have been incorporated, proceed to add the flour, the baking powder previously dissolved in oat milk, and finally the chocolate sprinkles (fig. 2).
+Once the initial ingredients are incorporated, proceed to add the flour, the baking powder previously dissolved in the oat milk, and finally the chocolate sprinkles (fig. 2).

-Once you have a homogeneous mixture, add a pinch of salt to give the typical salty note to the cookies, and start placing the cookies with the help of a small round pastry cutter on a baking sheet lined with parchment paper (fig. 3).
+Once you have a homogeneous mixture, add a pinch of salt to give the cookies the typical savory note, and begin to place the cookies on a baking sheet lined with parchment paper using a small round cookie cutter (fig. 3).

-Space them apart so that as they bake, they don’t merge into each other.
-Garnish them with whole almonds and put in the fridge to chill for 1 hour (fig. 4).
+Space them apart so that they don’t merge while expanding in the oven.
+Garnish them with whole almonds and put them in the fridge to firm up for 1 hour (fig. 4).

-After this time, bake them in a preheated static oven at 340°F for about 25 minutes on the middle rack.
-They will be done when they are crunchy on the outside and fairly soft on the inside.
+After this time, bake them in a preheated conventional oven at 338°F (170°C) for about 25 minutes on the middle rack.
+They will be done when crispy on the outside and still fairly soft inside.
 Remove them from the oven (fig. 5).

-Let them cool completely before savoring them (fig. 6).
+Let them cool completely before tasting (fig. 6).

-In addition to almonds, you can also garnish with sugar sprinkles.
+In addition to almonds, you can also garnish with coarse sugar.

-Finally, sprinkle with powdered sugar if you like.
+Finally, sprinkle with powdered sugar to taste if you like.

-And voilà… your oatmeal and chocolate cookies are ready to enjoy!
+And voilà… your oat and chocolate cookies are ready to be enjoyed!

 Storage